 Figure 2 Illustration of possible scope covered by IEEE 2800.

 In considering a pathway to the development of the Joint IEC/IEEE GFM standard, it is recognised that performance requirements in terms of interface with the grid or electricity network needs to be defined at the plant level.
 This is the case for the development of the IEEE 2800-2022 Standard.
-To achieve the required plant-level performance, it is essential that the required performance is achieved at equipment-level.
+To achieve the required plant-level performance, it is essential that the required performance is achieved at equipment level.

 At the equipment level, it is then dependent on the type of plant as to the particular characteristics of the equipment as to how performance needs to be defined to achieve the plant level performance.